Joseph Pujol was known as Le Petomane.

 It is necessary to describe something that years ago would not have found its way into print.
 Pujol farted.

-Joseph Pujol was born at nine o’clock in the evening on June 1, 1857.
+This is the biography of Joseph Pujol, born at nine o’clock in the evening on June 1, 1857.
 His parents, Francois Pujol, a stonemason, and Rose Demaury, were of Catalan origin but settled in Marseilles.
 They had five children, of whom Joseph was the eldest.

 At 13, he was apprenticed to a baker and, having completed his training, Francois set him up in his own shop in the Quartier Saint Charles Chuttes-Lavie, where now there is a street which bears his name – Rue Pujol.